Best Film for the Nikon F6

-There are several choices for where to develop 35mm film.
-For a more detailed explanation of the possible choices go look at my article on Where to Develop Film.
+There are a handful of options for where to process film.
+For a more comprehensive discussion of the possibilities have a look at my guide on Where to Get Film Developed.

-WARNING: Film doesn’t get processed on location at big box stores and pharmacies.
-They mail the film off-site to be developed by a third party.
-As a consequence, you won’t be given your processed negatives back.
+WARNING: Film doesn’t get developed on site at big box stores and pharmacies.
+They mail the film off to be developed by a separate company.
+Because of that, you won’t be given your developed negatives back.